Land use and water policy plans for the future.

 • CONSERVATION FUNDING: SRT supports programs that fund conservation, and works to ensure that these programs benefit farmers and ranchers in our region.
 As part of a nationwide coalition, we successfully supported increased funding for conservation easements in the 2018 Farm Bill, permanent reauthorization of the Land and Water Conservation Fund in 2019, and passage of both the Great American Outdoors Act and the America’s Conservation Enhancement Act in 2020.
 With a number of partners, we are now advocating for increased funding for land trusts to work with willing landowners to help meet federal and state goals of conserving 30% of natural and working lands by 2030.

 So on any given day, you might see us out on the preserves cutting new trails, observe our staff scientists restoring sensitive habitat, or witness our education staff inspiring the next generation to love and steward the land.
 But you might also run into us attending community meetings, speaking with policymakers in the halls of government, or participating in leadership and advisory boards, where we help shape dialogues about water policy, land use or transportation planning.
-It’s all part of our mission of inspiring love and lasting protection for important lands.
+It’s all part of our mission to inspire love and lasting protection for important lands.